-|Body height||164 cm||153 cm|
+|Body height||168 cm||158 cm|

 |HIV / Aids||0.01%||0.03%|

-* The number of people with diabetes refers only to residents aged 20 to 79 years.
+* The number of people suffering from diabetes refers only to inhabitants aged between 20 and 79 years.

-* DTP is a three times combined basic vaccination against diphtheria, pertussis (whooping cough) and tetanus, which should be given to children up to the age of 23 months.
+* DTP is a combined basic vaccination against diphtheria, pertussis (whooping cough) and tetanus, which should be given to children up to the age of 23 months.

-In Vietnam, 22.8% of all over 15-year-olds are still smokers.
+In Vietnam, 24.8 percent of all over 15-year-olds are still smokers.

-Medical care provided by doctors and hospitals in Vietnam is below average compared to the world population.
-The country provides 2.6 hospital beds per 1000 inhabitants.
-The worldwide average here is 2.7 beds and within the EU there are even 5.6 beds for every 1000 inhabitants.
+Medical suppliesMedical care provided by doctors and hospitals in Vietnam is below average compared to the world population.
+The country provides 2.6 hospital beds per 1,000 inhabitants.
+The global mean here is 2.9 beds.
+Within the EU, 4.6 beds are available for every 1,000 residents.

-With about 78,300 physicians in Vietnam, there are about 0.82 doctors per 1000 inhabitants.
-Here again the comparison: worldwide this standard is 1.50 physicians per 1000 inhabitants and in the EU even 0.82.
+With about 79,900 physicians in Vietnam, there are about 0.82 doctors per 1000 inhabitants.
+Here again the comparison: worldwide this standard is 1.50 physicians per 1,000 inhabitants and in the EU is 3.57.

-Due to the low level of care, the mortality of major known diseases can only be reduced in comparatively few cases.
-According to current information, about 17 percent of all people who suffer from cancer, diabetes, cardiovascular diseases or chylomicron retention disease (CRD) still die.
+Through medical care, the mortality rate of major known diseases can be reduced as far as possible.
+For example, only about 21 percent of all people who suffer from cancer, diabetes, cardiovascular diseases or chylomicron retention disease (CRD) currently die.